 - Using the Library's 3D scanners to scan real-life objects for printing

-Patrons are asked to follow a few guidelines while using the 3D printers:
+Patrons are asked to follow a few rules while using the 3D printers:

-- No printing of functional weapons or obscene objects.
+2. No printing weapons (even costume or prop weapons!) or obscene objects.

 - If at all possible, arrange for your print to finish by the time the library closes.